The High Priestly Prayer for Community

 The Royal Priestly Prayer: a prayer for community

 “But you are a chosen race, a Royal Priesthood, a holy nation…” (1 Pet.
 2:9)

 Father, the time has come.
 Glorify Your child that I also may glorify You.
-As, in Your name, You have given me a new identity and authority over the principalities and powers of darkness, let me now share the good news of Your kingdom and eternal life to as many as You bring to me, and me to them.
+As, in Your name, You have given me a new identity and authority over the principalities and powers of darkness, let me now share the good news of eternal life in Your kingdom to as many as You bring to me, and me to them.
 And this is eternal life: that they may know You, the only true God, and Jesus Christ whom You have sent.
 O God, let me glorify You on the earth, running the race with endurance and finishing the work which You have given me to do.
-And now, O Father, bring me into Your abiding presence for the glory which You predestined me for even before the world was.
+And now, O Father, bring me into Your abiding presence for the glory which You predestined me for in You even before the world was.

 I do not pray for my brothers and me alone, but also for those who will believe in You through our witness and words, that they all may be one with us as You, Father, are in Your Son and He in You, that we all may be one in the Us, and this so the world may believe You sent Him.
 And the glory which You gave Christ Jesus on earth, give also to us, that we may be one just as You and He are one: He in us and You in Him, that we may be made perfect in unity, and that the world may know that You have sent us and love us as You love Your own Son.

-Father, I desire that all of us You gave to Your Son may be with Him where He is, abiding in Him and He in us, that we may behold His glory which You have given Him, for You loved Him before the foundation of the world.
+Father, I desire that all of us You gave to Your Son may abide with Him where He is, that we may continually behold His glory which You have given Him, for You loved Him before the foundation of the world.
 O righteous Father!
-The world has not known You, but the Son knows You and now we know that You sent Him and He has declared to us Your name, that You will declare it, and this so the love with which You love Him may be in us and He in us.
+The world has not known You, but the Son knows You and now we know that You sent Him and He has declared to us Your name, that Your Spirit will continue to declare it through us, and this so the love with which You love Him may be in us and He in us.
 Amen.